gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 3. a command-line tool to invoke the API from the linux or windows command line

-Going back to the problem statement: how to deal with an exponentially growing number of interconnected microservices - this is huge.
+Going back to the problem statement -- how to deal with an exponentially growing number of interconnected microservices -- this is huge.
 It means that the team in charge of developing a given microservice can also easily deliver the clients.
-This in turn means that the same clients are reused throughout which helps with consistency, troubleshooting etc.
-Things like enforcing the [X-Request-ID](https://devcenter.heroku.com/articles/http-request-id) header, CSRF or CORS which would otherwise be a tedious manual endeavor now become easily achievable.
+This in turn means that the same clients can be used in all services consuming the API, which helps with consistency, troubleshooting etc. Things like enforcing the [X-Request-ID](https://devcenter.heroku.com/articles/http-request-id) header, CSRF or CORS which would otherwise be a tedious manual endeavor now become easily achievable.
 Here is an example of the command line help of a generated client: